home page

 WHAT IS OTITIS MEDIA?

 Otitis media refers to inflammation in the middle ear area.
 There are different forms of otitis media.
 Typically, when the doctor refers to an ear infection, he or she is most likely talking about "acute otitis media" (although there's also the common ear infection called swimmer's ear, or otitis externa).
-Acute otitis media is the presence of fluid, typically pus, in the middle ear with symptoms of pain, redness of the eardrum, and possible fever.

-WHY DO KIDS GET MIDDLE EAR INFECTIONS?
+WHY DO KIDS GET MIDDLE EASR INFECTIONS?

 Children develop ear infections more frequently in the first 2 to 4 years of life for several reasons:

-· Their eustachian tubes are shorter and more horizontal than those of adults, which allows bacteria and viruses to find their way into the middle ear more easily.
+Their eustachian tubes are shorter and more horizontal than those of adults, which allows bacteria and viruses to find their way into the middle ear more easily.
 Their tubes are also narrower and less stiff, which makes them more prone to blockage.

-· The adenoids, which are gland-like structures located in the back of the upper throat near the eustachian tubes, are large in children and can interfere with the opening of the eustachian tubes.
+The adenoids, which are gland-like structures located in the back of the upper throat near the eustachian tubes, are large in children and can interfere with the opening of the eustachian tubes.

-· Children's immune systems aren't fully developed until the age of 7.
+Children's immune systems aren't fully developed until the age of 7.
 Therefore, they have more trouble fighting infections.

 There are also a number of other factors that contribute to children getting ear infections.
 The more common ones are exposure to cigarette smoke, bottle-feeding, and day-care attendance.